PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-p-b-pass.md

 Fluttershy takes a page from her new marefriend and tackles her with a hug.

-Pinkie rebounds with a hug of her own, holding Fluttershy tight.
+Pinkie counters with a hug of her own, holding Fluttershy tight.

-They sit up still hugging.
+They sit up and giggle while still holding each other.
+Pinkie boops Fluttershy on the nose.

-Fluttershy whispers, "I wanted to ask you out, I might have if you didn't ask me first."
+Fluttershy whispers, "I wanted to ask you out too, I might have if you didn't ask me first."

-Pinkie whispers back, "How could I not ask you out, you're so cute."
+Pinkie replies, "How could I not ask you out, you're the cutest pony in the world!"

 Fluttershy giggles.
 "I still think you are cuter."